andrewmoise/grits/README.md

 And then, make edits to `dev/v2`, and then you can observe them at `https://{your server}/grits/v1/content/sites/{your server}/dev/v2/`, and then if you like them you can use another `ln` command to deploy them to `content/` which will place them on the "live site."

-Hopefully this all gives the flavor of the intended interaction.
-When you're done, hit Ctrl-C, the server should shut down cleanly.
+Hopefully this all gives the flavor of the intent.
+When you're done, hit Ctrl-C on the backend and the server should shut down cleanly.
 If it hangs because it can't unmount the FUSE mount, just end the processes that are keeping the FUSE mount busy and then unmount it yourself, and the shutdown should continue from there.

-And yes it's on the roadmap to make it runnable via systemctl, and file permissions so that not everyone can see `:sites/{your server}/dev`.
-Both of them would be good to add certainly.
+And yes it's on the roadmap to make it runnable via systemctl, and file permissions so that not everyone can see and edit `//sites/{your server}/dev`.
+Both of them would be good to add.

 ## How It Works

+So nomenclature wise, the system is split into two coordinating pieces:

+* **Grits** is a backend which provides a read-writable space with useful primitives for sharing and replicating content, and serves web sites based on that content
+* **Gimbal** is a frontend which provides a Unix-like shell and "window manager" of sorts that runs in the browser and can do operations on the filesystem

-### Filesystem - Grits
+### Filesystem (Grits)

 The "filesystem" here is specifically constructed with operating principles that are useful to Gimbal-style apps, as well as general file replication operations that are useful for any static content.
 It is implemented as a Merkle tree, which provides several advantages: